 Course Description: |

-text-based search engines.
-The core components include statistical
+implementation of text-based search engines.
+The core components

 evaluation.
 The course also covers common elements of commercial